a20351766/mchain1.2/docs/source/Fabric-FAQ.rst

 :Answer:
   No date has been set.
-We are working towards a release during the 1.x cycle, i.e. it will come with a minor version upgrade in Fabric.
+We are working towards a release during the 1.x cycle, i.e. it will come with a minor version upgrade in Mchain.
 Track FAB-33_ for updates.

 .. _FAB-33: https://jira.hyperledger.org/browse/FAB-33